Alexarr6/browser-agent-evaluation/docs/results/english-repeated-20260907.md

 - Cost limit: USD 2.00 per round; per-trial limit: USD 0.25.
 - Per-trial limits: 48 model requests and 1,000,000 cumulative tokens.
 Task-specific time and action limits appear above.
 - Failed and invalidated attempts remain in request, token and known-cost totals.
 Missing tokens or cost are labelled unavailable rather than converted to zero.
+- Verifier-backed open-task references are site and verifier controls.
+Their site-specific recipes are excluded from solution claims and method rankings.
 - Reference failures are site-health signals.
 AI trials still run unless the manifest explicitly enables reference-failure skipping; any skipped cells are not AI successes or failures.
 - Reachability-only tasks are mandatory members of this run, but successful probes are unverified and excluded from task-completion success rates.
 - Action counts are omitted from the comparison because framework-native actions are not equivalent across runners.